 Edwin Hind is a London based sound artist, who performs under the banner of Concrete and Green.
 He is currently studying BA Sound Arts and Design at University of Arts London.

 The genesis of his sound arts project Concrete and Green has developed through his interest in the creative use of field recording and experimental sonic art.

-Performances have been site pacific and inspired by the acousmatic concept, that draw from Hind’s archive of field recording.
+Performances have been site-specific and inspired by the acousmatic concept, that draw from Hind’s archive of field recording.
 These performances have taken place from behind a veil in a crypt and key chosen venues.

 These performances include live vocals, guitar, folly art and spoken word, which blend sound scape composition motivated by what Michel Chion terms as ‘cinema for the ears’.

 “The themes I use aim to evoke an emotional response from the listener.
 I don’t feel I have a responsibility to edify my audience; I’m more interested in provoking reflection, which can support debate”.